 The first thing to include in your business plan is your company’s overview.
 Your company, whether it is a sole proprietorship, partnership, or corporation, headquarters, and other location of your business, your company history, mission statement, and management team, should be included too.

-The pain point or problem you are solving.
+What pain point or problem are you solving?

 A business succeeds when the products offer unique solutions to problems.
 Here are the things investors are looking for.